asdegoyeneche/ROAR/index.md

 {% include youtubePlayer.html id="rZt_j8n-sSU" %}

 And here's a side-by-side comparison, with no lane-keeping on the left, and lane-keeping on the right.
+Notice the wild swerving when the car attempts to turn without any lane-keeping, and the lack thereof with the help of lane-keeping.

 No Lane Keeping        |  Lane Keeping